plloyd11/craftand/src/content/careers/campaign-coordinator.md

 ---
 tags: []
-title: Campaign Coordinator
+title: Marketing Manager
-excerpt: Advance some of the world’s leading causes by developing paid media campaigns.
+excerpt: Amplify the agency’s impactful, award-winning services with the business development team
-date: 2022-02-14T00:00:00-05:00
+date: 2022-08-10T00:00:00-04:00
 cover_image: "../../assets/img/craft/newphoto.jpg"
-slug: campaign-coordinator
+slug: marketing-manager

 ---
-# **Campaign Coordinator**
+# **Marketing Manager**

 Craft & Commerce is dedicated to helping mission-driven organizations thrive in today’s complex, fast-evolving marketplace for attention.
-Our hands-on team delivers better, smarter paid and digital media strategies that empower nonprofits, foundations, public sector organizations, and purposeful brands to amplify their storytelling and drive real-world results.
+Our hands-on team of digital and paid media specialists delivers better, smarter marketing strategies that empower purposeful brands to amplify their storytelling and drive real-world results.
+We’re humbled that our clients have referred to us as a “force multiplier” — not simply an agency resource, but a strategic thought partner and dot connector in navigating the modern media era.

-We’re looking for a sharp, ambitious early career professional to join us as a Digital Campaign Coordinator.

-In the Digital Campaign Coordinator role, you’ll help advance some of the world’s leading causes by helping to develop and steward smart, data-driven paid media campaigns.
-You’ll support the C&C team in campaign planning and execution, research and analysis, and crafting marketing communications.

-_Ideal candidates will be ->_

-* Hungry to make an impact in the world
-* Eager and quick to learn new digital platforms and approaches
-* Adept at balancing concurrent, fast-moving projects and deadlines
-* Borderline unhealthy in your attention to detail
-* Excellent at writing in both short and long-form, as well as editing and proofing

-We offer a flexible, balanced, self-driven culture.

-**Responsibilities:**

-* Participate in campaign strategy and planning--documenting, organizing, and actioning key items
-* Develop, maintain, and optimize project plans and campaign workflows
-* Help to traffic approvals, creative assets, and media buys
-* Monitor campaign progress and generate detailed client reports
-* Coordinate the C&C team across client and new business activity, including calls, meetings, and travel
+We’re looking for a Marketing Manager to amplify the agency’s impactful, award-winning services and partner with the business development team to generate new business.
+Working with our experts, the Manager will help raise C&C’s visibility and profile amongst marketing leadership and decision makers across target sectors.
+They will be responsible for building, managing, and driving an overarching content strategy that builds brand awareness, creates demand for our solutions, and ultimately, positions C&C as a leader in paid media.

+And—at C&C—we treasure a candid, ask-the-right-questions, get-it-done attitude that’s at the heart of our fast-moving and collaborative team culture.
+We’re a flexible, balanced, self-driven workplace.
+The right candidate will join us in New York, Chicago, or remotely from a place that makes you happy.

+**Responsibilities**

+* Own the development and tactical execution of our agency marketing, lead generation/nurturing, and digital marketing campaigns
-* Help to craft partnership proposals and C&C marketing assets, including case studies, scopes of work, presentations, and thought leadership content
+* Optimize and streamline our marketing processes through effective project management and thought leadership
-* Perform online research and analysis in support of campaign and partnership priorities
-* Take ownership of special projects as needed--setting goals, coordinating workflows, and managing deadlines

-**Requirements:**

-* Bachelor's Degree in Marketing, Communications, Operations, or a related field
-* Mastery of digital tools and platforms, with MS Excel expertise preferred
-* Demonstrated excellence in administrative tasks
+* Manage our editorial calendar workflows to ensure we’re delivering the right message to the right people at the right time
+* Support the creation and production of engaging, authentic content, including emails, white papers, webinars, events, and social media posts
+* Foster human connection and community engagement across our social channels by monitoring and participating in conversations authentically and consistently
+* Organize and maintain marketing assets and collateral to improve the speed and efficiency of our marketing programs
+* Partner cross-functionally with the internal Craft & Commerce team, as well as external partners, clients, and vendors
+* Offer innovative ideas and solutions to help drive strategic marketing decision-making

+**Requirements**

+* 3-5+ years of B2B Marketing experience, specifically in marketing/advertising services is a plus
-* Demonstrated attention to detail and proactive approach to your work
+* Strong attention to detail, planning and project management skills are required
-* Track record of bringing a positive attitude to your work and team
-* Multilingual a plus
+* Proactive desire to make a meaningful impact in a small, rapidly growing organization
+* Creative problem-solver with a strong ability to adapt in a changing environment
+* Curiosity and willingness to experiment, fail fast, learn and adapt
+* Strong writing and communication capabilities

 Interested?
 Let’s talk.
-We offer competitive compensation ranging from $45,000 to $55,000 and, per above, a healthy dose of autonomy in how you shape your role and manage your workflow.
-Please drop us a note with your resume and any relevant links / information.
+We offer a competitive salary with hybrid or fully-remote options depending on location preference, quality healthcare, and a healthy dose of autonomy in how you shape your role and manage your workflow.
+Please drop us a note with your resume and any relevant links.

 [DROP US A LINE](mailto:karen@craftand.com "email")